conda/ceps/cep-5.md

 The Grayskull codebase is highly modular and hence easy to understand, follow and maintain.

 **Backwards Compatibility**

-Will the proposed change break existing packages or workflows
+The proposed change will not break existing packages or workflows, since backwards compatibility will be maintained.

-Backwards compatibility is maintained.

 * FAQ -- Frequently asked questions (and answers to them).